Get a boost

 Read on to learn how power foods help heal the body.

-Low thyroid levels can cause sluggishness, weight gain, and moodiness.
 Iodine is essential to the thyroid, the butterfly-shaped gland in the neck.
+Low iodine levels can cause sluggishness, weight gain, and moodiness.

-Kelp is rich in calcium, magnesium, potassium, and—most important for low thyroid levels—iodine.
-Be aware that overconsumption of iodine can create problems too.
+Kelp is rich in calcium, magnesium, potassium, and — most important for low thyroid levels — iodine.
+But be aware that overconsumption of iodine can also create problems.
 The key is a moderate amount to raise energy levels and brain functioning.

-Sources of ginger include ginger root (prepared as tea), foods and drink, and in an herbal form in extracts, capsules, and oils.
+Sources of ginger include ginger root (prepared as tea), foods and drinks that contain ginger, and in an herbal form in extracts, capsules, and oils.

 Mushrooms are hailed for their health-promoting properties.
-Common types of mushrooms include white button, shiitake, portabella, and crimini.
+Common types of mushrooms include:

 Studies continue to examine how shiitake mushrooms may fight cancer by boosting the immune system through the compound lentinan, believed to slow tumor growth.
 According to the American Cancer Society, “at least one randomized clinical trial of lentinan has shown it to prolong life of patients with advanced and recurrent stomach and colorectal cancer.”